 It’s important to wait until the ball has hit the court before making a line call.
 Calling it before it’s hit the court is considered bad etiquette.

-On a serve, a ball may be called out if it lands in the non-volley zone, or outside the lines of the appropriate service court.
-In any other type of situation, a ball can only be called out if it lands completely outside the lines of the pickleball court.
+On serving, a ball is deemed “out” if it falls into the non-volley zone or lands beyond the boundaries of the intended service court.
+During general play, a ball is only considered “out” when it completely crosses the exterior lines of the pickleball court.

 How to Make a Line Call in Pickleball